IAHispano/Applio-Docs/faq/conda/conda.md

 # Conda

-Here you have all the frequent asked questions about conda depdendency option
+Here you have all the frequent asked questions about the conda depdendency installation option